Grenade (Pluribus): Development

 The episode was written and directed by executive producer Gordon Smith.
 This marked Smith's first writing and directing credit.
-As the first episode of the series not to be written nor directed by series creator Vince Gilligan, Smith said that the episode was "a tough one to write", explaining "How was she gonna relate to all of these joined people?
+As the first episode of the series not to be written nor directed by series creator Vince Gilligan, Smith said that the episode was "a tough one to write", explaining "How was [Carol] gonna relate to all of these joined people?
 Was she gonna start hanging out with them, and asking them questions about who they are, or were?
 Or is she going to have to spend some time digesting this?"

 Filming

 For the scene where Carol visits a Sprouts Farmers Market, only to find it empty, a real Sprouts store in Albuquerque was used.
 The art department emptied the store for three days and nights, and required a mix of practical and visual effects to properly depict the empty space.
 While Smith admitted that a completely new set could have been used instead, he said "we wanted to make sure that you felt like you were coming in and out of a real store, so we'd still have some of those problems, and I don't think you'd have the same scope."